delta-io/delta/PROTOCOL.md

 ### Transaction Identifiers
 Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.
-Transaction identifiers allow this information to be recorded atomically in the transaction log of a delta table along with the other actions that modify the contents of the table.
+Transaction identifiers allow this information to be recorded atomically in the transaction log of a Delta table along with the other actions that modify the contents of the table.

 Transaction identifiers are stored in the form of `appId` `version` pairs, where `appId` is a unique identifier for the process that is modifying the table and `version` is an indication of how much progress has been made by that application.
 The atomic recording of this information along with modifications to the table enables these external system can make their writes into a Delta table _idempotent_.